 The Great Recession between 2007 and 2009 and the resulting effect on the industry forced large automakers to restructure and look inward.
 The changes implemented during the following years have shaped the way these enterprises approach analytics.

 As the economy declined and consumers became more conservative, sales on high-profit vehicles such as trucks and SUVs declined, and automakers found themselves facing disaster.
-Inability to predict this habit change helped alter their approach.
-Automotive data analytics shifted to follow relevant consumer trends based on any and all data available.
+With predictive analytics, automakers can prepare for those kinds of changes in consumer buying habits.

-With semiautonomous vehicles on the road and more connected devices within vehicles, as well as external data sources and web scraping, the automotive industry is rife with available data.
+With semi-autonomous vehicles on the road and more connected devices within vehicles, the automotive industry is rife with available data.
 This has only increased in time with the greater complexity of vehicles.

 "The ability that technology gave them to be able to mine large amounts of data and drive intelligence out of it has just steadily increased," Patil said.
 "And it's still increasing in that space."

-More data has given automakers more information to base their decisions on and permitted their changes post-Great Recession.
-The automotive industry is now able to track consumer behavior better and better analyze the changes in the market.
+More data has given automakers more information to base their decisions on and permitted their changes.
+The automotive industry is now able to track consumer behavior better.

 "The amount of knowledge available, the amount of reach available, the amount of competitive intelligence that's available to consumers today has shifted very drastically," Patil said.